Some posts contain compensated links. Please read this disclaimer for more info.

 Given that coffee has such a significant role in Croatian culture, I feel it is my duty to help you – the traveler – find your way through the coffee ordering scene.
 A while back, I wrote about some basic Croatian phrases that will help you while on holiday.
 I also wrote a very popular piece about swearing like a Croatian, but this coffee ordering guide is by far more important… trust me!

 Coffee In Croatia: What Type Of Coffee Should You Order?

 First things first, you should know that the Croatian word for coffee is kava.
 Sometimes heard as kavu or kave due to the sophisticated use of cases and plurals in the Croatian language.
 Before you get to ordering a coffee, I suggest you follow your nose and determine where the best coffee aroma is coming from and check out how busy the coffee bar is.
-If the coffee aroma is tickling your sense of smell and the coffee bar has several patrons, you’re in the right place for a great Croatian coffee.
+If the coffee aroma tickles your sense of smell and the coffee bar has several patrons, you’re in the right place for an excellent Croatian coffee.

 The next step is to work out the type of coffee you want:

 You like lots of milk.
 Ask for a Bijela kava.
 A simple white coffee (kind of like a latte) made with an espresso shot and lots of warm milk.
 This is the biggest coffee you can order in Croatia.